 EF86 TUBE GUITAR AMPLIFIER – BACKGROUND

 I’ve been building audiophile gear for a very long time.
-I moved from Michigan to the Boston, Massachusetts area at the end of 2019 and had consequently had a new chance to define where I was headed with Aum Acoustics.
+I moved from Michigan to the Boston, Massachusetts area at the end of 2019 and consequently had a new chance to define where I was headed with Aum Acoustics.
 Real estate in the Boston area is extremely expensive and I no longer had the luxury of a large workshop where I had the room to create most anything.
-This caused me to switch gears and pursue one of my loves that I never developed – learning to play the guitar.
+This caused me to switch gears and pursue one of my loves that I haven’t developed – learning to play the guitar.

 I’m a former professional jazz piano player and music has always been a foundation for my life.
 However, I don’t like “cookie cutter” songs and play improvised music on the piano that just flows through me.
-I don’t make it up but rather use my ear and my intuition to come up with a beautiful melody that just lingers.
+I don’t make it up but rather use my ears and my intuition to come up with a beautiful melody that just lingers.
 Tempo varies and changes as I move along and I’m either playing in a minor key or major key.
 Its all good and I never know before I sit down where the music is going let alone where its coming from.
-Yes, it is coming through my fingers but is heart felt and created rather than mental or mind derived.
+Yes, it is coming through my fingers but is heart felt and uniquely created rather than mental or mind derived.

-What has interested me about the guitar is that it uses an actual vibrating strings that stretches across your heart and it can be played in or out of tune and varied considerably more than can the strings that are stretched and properly tuned in an acoustic piano.
+What has interested me about the guitar is that it uses actual vibrating strings that stretch across your heart and it can be played in or out of tune and varied considerably more than can the strings that are stretched and properly tuned in an acoustic piano.
 Its provides an extremely acoustical experience and sounds can be very rhythmic or melodic but unlike the piano, notes are fretted and they are not perfectly in tune.
 Instead, they vary and this variance makes the guitar a very special instrument and even more expression oriented than a really good piano.